 Anyway, I digress.
 Back to the syrup.
-Once it has thickened up take it off the heat, strain through a plastic sieve to get rid of the seedy bits and bobs and allow it to cool.
+Once it has thickened up take it off the heat, add coffee liqueur if using.
+Strain through a plastic sieve to get rid of the seedy bits and bobs and allow it to cool.

 Once the cakes are out of the oven and have cooled down you can pierce them all over with a cocktail stick and drizzle over that wonderful coffee and cardamom syrup.
 This will seep into the cake sponges filling them with flavour and adding an extra dimension of moistness to the finished cake.

 Oh yes, yet more coffee and cardamom in here.
 Make a basic buttercream frosting and add in 4 tablespoons of strong coffee and 1 tablespoon of the coffee and cardamom syrup.
 I always like to put the icing/frosting on my cakes top and bottom before I put them together.
 If you just put your buttercream on the bottom sponge and then plonk the other one on top and start to smooth out the buttercream frosting on that, you run the risk of squashing down the cake and causing all the filling to flatten and squish out all round.